Wednesday, March 21, 2012

 "Then around [7 p.m.] a family member wanted some rainbow sherbert to eat later, so they decided to go to the Stop N Shop," White wrote in a statement.

 "I had just finished making a sandwich and was asked if I wanted anything at the store and I said emphatically, 'I can't believe you asked me if I want you to get me something.
 NO, I don't want you to get me something,'" she wrote in the statement, "I want to go with you!"
+After buying the tickets, White said she was at home later that evening listening to the news "while the family enjoyed the rainbow sherbert."

 She listened to news and copied down the winning numbers, but didn't check her tickets until later.
 When she realized she had the matching numbers, she yelled, "Is anybody awake?
 I want you to come look at something."